-- Prepare the soaker by placing the flax, oats, quinoa, and sunflower seeds into a small bowl.
+- First, prepare the soaker by placing the flax, oats, quinoa, and sunflower seeds into a small bowl.
 Pour room temperature water over the top of the soaker.
 Allow to sit overnight (or see shortcut in recipe).

-- In a medium bowl, whisk the flours including oat, brown rice, millet, tapioca with psyllium husk powder and salt.
+- Second, in a medium bowl, whisk the flours including oat, brown rice, millet, tapioca with psyllium husk powder and salt.

-- In a large bowl, whisk your fed starter, water, and maple syrup or honey.
+- Third, in a large bowl, whisk your fed starter, water, and maple syrup or honey.
 Add the flour mixture to the starter/water mixture and mix with a fork.

-- Transfer the dough to a prepared loaf pan, while patting and smoothing the top and rounding the edges of the dough.
+- Fifth, transfer the gf sourdough to a prepared loaf pan, while patting and smoothing the top and rounding the edges of the dough.

-- Cover with a damp tea towel and ferment for 12-14 hours at room temperature.
+- Next, cover with a damp tea towel and ferment for 12-14 hours at room temperature.

-- Bake the loaf for about an hour.
+- Last, bake the loaf for about an hour.

 You’ll notice there is no proof for this recipe, meaning it only rises once (fermentation).
 Once the loaf is shaped and undergoes bulk fermentation, it’s ready to bake.

-After baking, the loaf needs to cool completely, at least a few hours before you slice into it!
+After baking, the gluten free sourdough needs to cool completely, at least a few hours before you slice into it!
 Waiting until the following day is even better as it allows the bread time to cure.